Cybertas/WriteUps/README.md

 ## WriteUps
-Contains all WriteUps for HTB Labs (As of Now)
+Contains WriteUps for HTB Labs (As of Now)

+Easy
+- Knife